-Examples of successful branding strategies from twenty of the world’s leading brands;
+Discover twenty examples of successful branding from some of the world’s leading brands;

-Most people have the ability to build a small company, but if you want to grow one into something bigger there is a key ingredient you need.
+Most people have the ability to build a small company, but if you want to grow one into something bigger, an essential ingredient is required.

 Your company needs to have the ability to grow through word-of-mouth if it’s ever going to turn over millions of dollars per year.

-The massive brands of the world today didn’t start with a higher revenue than the annual GDP of some countries, which is a good thing as far as you’re concerned.
+The most popular brands in the world today didn’t start with higher revenue than the annual GDP of some countries by luck.

 Learning from the most powerful brands in the world

-You have the power to take what they did and use it to your advantage, and if you do there is a much bigger chance you’ll succeed.
+You have the power to take what they did and use it to your advantage.

-By following their top branding tips you might not create the next billion-dollar company, but your profits will skyrocket.
+By following their branding case-studies you might not create the next billion-dollar company, but you may execute good branding techniques and your profits might skyrocket.

-We’re now going to analyse a list of world-famous brands to look at some of the tactics they used to grow.
+We’ve looked into twenty world-famous brands to analyse the tactics they used to grow.

 Bill Gates had the premium operating system of its time, yet he didn’t start selling Microsoft computers.
 Instead, he licensed Windows to all the other computer manufacturers on the market because it was much more lucrative.
 They leveraged the power of other companies to make billions of dollars.